 Have you ever felt like the government doesn’t really care what you think?

-Professors Martin Gilens (Princeton University) and Benjamin I. Page (Northwestern University) looked at more than 20 years worth of data to answer a simple question: Does the government represent the people?
+A study by Princeton and Northwestern professors looked at more than 20 years worth of data to answer a simple question: Does the government represent the people?

 Princeton University study: Public opinion has "near-zero" impact on U.S. law.

-Gilens & Page found that the number of Americans for or against any idea has no impact on the likelihood that Congress will make it law.
+Professors Martin Gilens (Princeton University) and Benjamin I. Page (Northwestern University)’s study found that the number of Americans for or against any idea has no impact on the likelihood that Congress will make it law.

 Nearly every issue we face as a nation is caught in the grip of corruption.

 From taxation to national debt, education to the economy, America is struggling to address our most serious issues.
 Moneyed interests get what they want, and the rest of us pay the price.

 They spend billions influencing America’s government.
 We give them trillions in return.

 In the last 5 years alone, the 200 most politically active companies in the U.S. spent $5.8 billion influencing our government with lobbying and campaign contributions.